Relationship Anxiety & Social Anxiety Therapy For Women

-If you find yourself overwhelmed by relationship anxiety, constantly worrying about being judged, fearing rejection, or struggling to trust others, it can create emotional strain and make it difficult to feel secure in your relationships and connected to others.
-I work with individuals aged 18+ in the UK, facing a wide range of common mental health challenges, including generalised anxiety, social anxiety, low self-esteem, depression, grief, and other stress-related issues.
-These challenges can leave you feeling disconnected, overwhelmed, or stuck in negative patterns.
-Together, we will explore the root causes of these struggles and work on strategies to help you feel more confident and at ease in your relationships and daily life.
+I work with women aged 18 and over across the UK who are facing a range of emotional and mental health challenges, including generalised anxiety, social anxiety, low self-esteem, depression, grief, and stress-related difficulties.
+These experiences can leave you feeling disconnected, emotionally exhausted, or stuck in patterns that are difficult to shift.
+In therapy, we will explore the underlying causes of these struggles in a safe, supportive space.
+Together, we will work on strategies to help you feel more grounded, confident, and secure in both your relationships and your everyday life.

 About me.
 Spini Watts Counselling | Relationship Therapy for Women Across The UK | London | Merton | Colliers Wood | Mitcham | South West London | Spini Watts Counselling